 To live stream:

 Step 1: Click on the “+” icon on the top left.
-It opens Instagram’s in-built camera.
+It opens Instagram’s built-in camera.

 Step 2: Go to the “Live” option.

-Step 3: Write a description for your live.
+Step 3: Write a description of your life.
 Tag people if you like.

 Step 4: Start the Live.